SuperOfficeDocs/superoffice-docs/user-guide/en/document/in-service/create.md

 # Create documents

-If you want to add a document to SuperOffice Service, you first need to create the document itself.
+If you want to add a document to SuperOffice Service, you must first create the document itself.
 To create a price list, you could, for example, use Microsoft Word or Excel to write the contents.
 You then add it to SuperOffice Service as follows:

 1. Select **Knowledge Base** > **Documents**.
 2. Go to the folder you want to put the document in.
 If it does not yet exist, you can [create a new folder][1].